Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.3.6">3.6.
 Handling unknown property names</a>

-If a property name is not recognised by the queried end-point, an error diagnosis would be appropriate.
+If a property name is not recognized by the queried endpoint, an error diagnosis would be appropriate.
 However, we also want to formulate a single query suitable for multiple databases, even when querying database-specific properties.
 For example, we would like to